BrianPugh/game-and-watch-patch/README.md

 make download_sdk
 ```

 To just build and flash, you can just run `make flash`, however it's a bit finicky.
-You'll probably have better success running:
+You'll probably have better success running the following command (but see the retro-go section for suggested usage).:

 ```
 make flash_patched_ext